oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/Solved/04-AppendingEvents.EventStoreDB/README.md

-# Exercise 04 - Appending events to Marten
+# Exercise 04 - Appending events to EventStoreDB

 Using a defined structure of events from the [previous exercise](../01-EventsDefinition), fill a `AppendEvents` function to store events in [EventStoreDB](https://developers.eventstore.com/clients/grpc/).